Trump To Rouse Firearm Owners At Gun Lobby Gathering - UrduPoint

 Trump To Rouse Firearm Owners At Gun Lobby Gathering

-Donald Trump is set to address thousands of gun owners on Saturday, seeking to boost their enthusiasm for his White House bid even further, a day after launching an obscenity-laden tirade against Democratic rival Joe Biden

-Washington, (APP - UrduPoint / Pakistan Point News - 18th May, 2024) Donald Trump is set to address thousands of gun owners on Saturday, seeking to boost their enthusiasm for his White House bid even further, a day after launching an obscenity-laden tirade against Democratic rival Joe Biden.
+Washington, (APP - UrduPoint / Pakistan Point News - 19th May, 2024) Donald Trump is set to address thousands of gun owners Saturday, seeking to further boost their enthusiasm for his White House bid, a day after launching an obscenity-laden tirade against his legal woes and Democratic rival Joe Biden.

 Taking a weekend break from his New York criminal trial, Trump was due to address the politically powerful National Rifle Association (NRA) in Dallas, Texas, later Saturday.